Epstein's ex, Ghislaine Maxwell, doesn't want grand jury transcripts released

 After trying unsuccessfully to change the subject and denigrating his own supporters for not moving on, the Republican president told Attorney General Pam Bondi to ask courts to unseal the grand jury transcripts in the case.

-A top Justice Department official interviewed Maxwell late last month, at the government’s request.
+A top Justice Department official, Deputy Attorney General Todd Blanche, interviewed Maxwell late last month, at the government’s request.
 Last week, she was moved from a federal prison in Florida to a prison camp in Texas to continue serving her 20-year sentence.
 Officials didn’t explain why.

+Trump said Tuesday that he didn't know ahead of time about Maxwell's prison transfer and hadn't spoken to Blanche about his conversation with her.

+“I think he probably wants to make sure that people should not be involved, or aren’t involved, are not hurt by something that would be very, very unfortunate, very unfair to a lot of people,” Trump said in a news conference Tuesday.

 The Epstein uproar also has reached Congress, where the House Oversight Committee subpoenaed the Justice Department on Tuesday for files in the case.
 The committee also issued subpoenas to conduct sworn questioning of former President Bill Clinton, former Secretary of State Hillary Clinton and eight former top law enforcement officials.